-Project Summary
+Project Summary√

 The following summary briefly examines the aim, scope, objectives and constraints of a new and innovative Work Integrated Learning (WIL) application.
 Further, the expected deliverables, schedule, and a mock budget summary for the project are outlined for perusal by our Central Queensland University clients.